 So snobbish, but probably my favourite line of them all.
 That’s what I like about these dialogues: their absurdity.

-Finally, what’s also interesting about this film is the fact that’s it’s seen trough the eyes of spectators in a real theatre.
-At the beginning of the film, A man and a woman, but very well dressed, arrive at the very chic theatre and sit in their theatre box.
+Finally, what’s also interesting about this film is the fact that’s it’s seen through the eyes of spectators in a real theatre.
+At the beginning of the film, A man and a woman, very well dressed, arrive at a chic theatre and sit in their theatre box.
 The man opens his program and that takes us to the opening credits.
 Then, the red curtain rises on Michael Redgrave taking his bath.
 The woman adjusts her golden binoculars.
-So, trough them, we saw a bigger shot of Michael Redgrave.
+So, through them, we saw a bigger shot of Michael Redgrave.
 The binocular circles disappear and that’s how the play becomes a movie for us.

 I want to thank Terence for hosting this amazing blogathon and giving me the opportunity to write about another British film.
-That was not my first movie review for a British film on my blog.
-You might like to check the ones for Please Turn Over, Murder!, The Lady Vanishes and Madness of the Heart.
+You might like to check other reviews of British Films: Please Turn Over, Murder!, The Lady Vanishes and Madness of the Heart.

 Of course, don’t forget to read the other entries written by many talented bloggers for this blogathon: